This article contains affiliate links, we may be compensated if you click on a link.

 During the time of my miscarriage, I became sullen, emotional, angry, bitter, and I withdrew from people.
 My normal social self couldn’t bear to be around people, especially happy people with babies.
 I let myself “suck my thumb” for a month, then I picked myself back up and went on.
 I had to for my sanity and for the sake of my husband and daughter.
 (I’ll talk about her adoption story a little bit later.)

-Stay tuned for more insight into preparing financially for adoption and fertility.
+Stay tuned for more insight into preparing financially for adoption and fertility on our podcast.
 I’d love to hear your stories, successes and failures.
 Let’s celebrate and mourn together.
 We don’t have to experience this alone.
 I’ve been there, so let me help you reach your goals.